- January 12, 2021

-Why is a trailing stop loss an important strategy to use when trading?
+Why is a trailing stop loss order an important strategy to use when trading?

 Are trailing stops a good idea?

-I am going to list several methods to trail your stop loss and then give you one that I routinely use in my own trading.
+I am going to list several methods to trail your stop loss, difference between stop loss and stop limit orders, and how they work.

 The trailing stop order sits in the market as a limit order waiting to be hit when price reaches it.
 When the stop is triggered, the stop loss order now acts like a market order which means you could get filled at a worse price than your stop order.